17 pointsby rmason11 days ago4 comments

 itll do the mediocre job and then keep trying till it gets something working, at probably the most expensive token cost possible

-• js2an hour ago
+• mechanical_bear11 days ago

 The Ralph Wiggum Plugin, so you don't need the bash while loop: